 - Regarding communication with the Accounting Auditor, Audit & Supervisory Board Members receive an explanation of the audit plan for the fiscal year, an explanation of the results of the quarterly review during the term, and an explanation of the audit results at the end of the term from the Accounting Auditor, and they exchange opinions.
-They discuss key audit matters (KAM) with the Accounting Auditor, as well as receive reports on the status of their audits, and they exchange opinions. - Audit & Supervisory Board Members cooperate with the internal audit division and exchange information in a timely manner, as the Audit & Supervisory Board receives a report on the audit results once a year and the Standing Audit & Supervisory Board Members receive monthly reports on audit results. - Audit & Supervisory Board Members cooperate with the internal audit division and Accounting Auditor to ensure that each audit is performed efficiently and effectively, such as by convening "Three-pillar Audit System Cooperation Meetings" four times a year to effectively exchange information, thereby promoting enhanced mutual cooperation.
+They discuss key audit matters (KAM) with the Accounting Auditor, as well as receive reports on the status of their audits, and they exchange opinions. - Audit & Supervisory Board Members cooperate with the internal audit division and exchange information closely, as the Audit & Supervisory Board receives a report on the audit results once a year, hold the "Three-Way Auditing Collaboration Meeting" four times in a year, and the Standing Audit & Supervisory Board Members receive monthly reports on audit results. - Audit & Supervisory Board Members cooperate with the internal audit division and Accounting Auditor to ensure that each audit is performed efficiently and effectively, such as by convening "Three-pillar Audit System Cooperation Meetings" four times a year to effectively exchange information, thereby promoting enhanced mutual cooperation.